ibm-cloud-docs/pattern-pvs-aix-resiliency/compute-design.md

 Review the following backup method for a Secure Automated Backup with Compass:

-This is a fully managed backup as a service solution for any AIX workloads.
+This service is a fully managed backup as a service solution for any AIX workloads.
 It is ordered and configured by using the [Managing shared processor pools](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass){: external}.
 Compute is deployed as a service and connected to the {{site.data.keyword.powerSysFull}} workloads through a Backup as a Service VPC and a transit gateway in the client {{site.data.keyword.Bluemix_notm}} account.

 Compass backup servers are preconfigured in data centers and are also replicated across to the other regions.
-When a customer provisions the backup offering through {{site.data.keyword.cloud_notm}} catalog, an automation process deploys the backup offering, Virtual Private Cloud (VPC), and necessary Virtual Private Endpoints (VPE) to establish secure private network connection to the Compass backup servers.
+When a customer provisions the backup offering through IBM Cloud catalog, an automated process deploys the necessary components, including Virtual Private Cloud (VPC) and Virtual Private Endpoints (VPE), to establish a secure private network connection to the Compass backup servers.

 It is advisable to avoid allocating any additional resources to the backup VPC, as this VPC is exclusively dedicated to the compass solution.
 {: tip}